-The mouth of the TX is modeled as an ellipse $(4 \times 1 \text{ cm}, \text{area} = 314\text{mm}^2)$ [3] and aligned in the same axis with the RX.
+The mouth of the TX is modeled as an ellipse $(4 \times 1 \text{ cm}, \text{area} = 314 \text{mm}^2)$ [11] and aligned in the same axis with the RX.
 The center of the RX cross-section and TX are at a height of 162.6 cm and 159 cm high from the ground, respectively.
-Particles and air are emitted with an initial velocity (u_0) from this mouth surface along the emission time (T_e) according to the size distributions derived in Section II-A. In the flow domain, boundary conditions are arranged so that particles can escape at the end of the flow domain's surface and particles are absorbed at the RX circular cross-section.
-Other surfaces are configured as reflective for particles.
-By using these boundary conditions and the governing equations (4)-(8), the CFD simulator discretize these equations by converting them from their integral form to algebraic equations relating p and $\overline{u_i}$ values at each cell center [21].
-Then, these equations are linearized via Taylor series expansions and solved iteratively by guessing the pressure and velocity values at each cell center after each iteration.
-At each iteration, the mass conservation is calculated and iterations continue until the error of mass imbalance converges.
-In Ansys Fluent, the coupled pressure-based solver is used for the calculations of transient simulations.
-After $\overline{u_i}$ is determined for each cell at each time step (Δt), these values are used by also using the models explained in Section II-B2 to calculate the turbulent dispersion of particles (including their interactions with continuous phase), i.e., their instantaneous velocities and positions.
+Particles and air are emitted with an initial velocity (u_0) from this mouth surface along the emission time (T_e) according to the size distributions derived in Section II-A.

+In the flow domain given in in Fig. 1, boundary conditions are arranged as follows.
+The rectangular surface (z = 1.5 m) where the RX circular cross-section is also deployed is configured as an absorbing boundary in order to count the received number of particles.
+All the other surfaces of the cuboid and the human body surfaces are configured as reflecting surfaces.
+When there is no constant airflow (v{air}) except the initial impulsive cough velocity, the boundary conditions can be much more effective on the propagation of particles.
+In addition, the simulation of this scenario without considering v{air} takes more time, which is not feasible for our purpose of observing the statistical distribution of received particles.
+Furthermore, real life scenarios which include more reflecting or absorbing boundary conditions such as offices or supermarkets can be more complicated.
+However, these scenarios are beyond the scope of this paper.

-Fig. 3.
+Fig. 5.
 Visualization of a human cough and its reception with 48800 particles for $v{air} = 0.1$ m/s at (a) t = 0.12 s (b) t = 1.5 s (c) t = 12 s.